techsoft3d/hc-caas-server-deployment/README.md

 ``pm2 stop``
 You can then manually start it in the foreground by running the ``./startAll.sh`` script, however you should only do this for debugging purposes.

 If you make any changes to the configuration, Caas needs to be restarted for those changes to take effect.
-The easiest way to do this is by simply rebooting the instance with ``sudo reboot``;
+The easiest way to do this is by simply rebooting the instance with ``sudo reboot``.

 On every restart the node packages of CaaS will be updated to the latest minor version.
 If you want to prevent this, you can comment out the releveant lines in ``startAll.sh``

 The AMI/Docker Image comes with a version of HOOPS Communicator.
 If you want to update it to the latest version, you can do so by either manually replacing the content of the HOOPS Communicator linux package in the HOOPS_Communicator folder or by running the ``updateHC.sh`` script.
 This script will look for a package of HOOPS Communicator at the public URL specified in the first line of the script.
-You can use a service like dropbox, etc or use a public S3 bucket to host the package in that case.
+You can use a service like dropbox, etc or use a public S3 bucket to host the package in that case for use with the script.
 Tech Soft 3D currently does not provide public links to HOOPS Communicator packages.
-Be aware that both HOOPS Communicator reference applications rely on a certain version of HOOPS Communicator so you should only update if this version matches the package.
+Be aware that both HOOPS Communicator reference applications rely on a certain version of HOOPS Communicator so you should only update if this version matches the package version.

 We have also provided a script to update the HOOPS Communicator demo to the latest version ``updateHCDemo.sh``.
 This script will download the latest version of the HOOPS Communicator demo from github and replace the existing version.
 Again, you should ensure that the updated version will work with the version of HOOPS Communicator that is currently installed.

-### Next Steps
+Again, to ensure that the instance is not receiving any updates and stays in its original state make sure the two lines that update the node projects (``npm update ...``) are commented out and you do not run the ``updateHC.sh`` or the ``updateHCDemo.sh`` script which both need to be run manually.

+## Setting up a distributed environment
 The real power of CaaS is its ability to scale and run in a multi-region distributed environment, meaning you can run multiple instances of CaaS, each performing conversion or streaming all connected to each-other.
 In order to facilitate that two requirements will have to be met:
 * Each of the CaaS servers need to be connected to a common database instance
 * Each of the CaaS Servers need to be connected to a common file storage (e.g. S3 or Azure Blob Storage)

 In addition, it is obviously desirable to run the front-end via SSL.
 This is also very easy to do and we will cover it as well.

-### Connecting to a common database
+### Step 1: Connecting to a common database
 For convenience purposes, the AMI/Docker Image already comes with a preconfigured local MongoDB instance.
 However, this is not a good solution for a distributed environment.
 Instead, you should use a common MongoDB instance that is accessible from all your CaaS instances.
 The easiest way to do this is to use MongoDB Atlas.
 You can sign up for a free account [here](https://www.mongodb.com/cloud/atlas).
 If you wan to setup your own mongoDB instance instead, that is also very straightforward wit many preconfigured mongoDB AMI's available.
 Dockerhub also has a mongoDB image available.
 In any case, once you have a separate mongoDB instance running, you need to configure CaaS to use it.
 This is done by editing the local.json file of CaaS.
 If you are using the AMI you will find it in the caasComplete/config/local.json.
 If you are using the Docker Image, you will find it in the folder you mounted to the docker container as described in the previous chapter.
 Look for the "mongoDBURI" entry and replace it with the URI of your mongoDB instance.
 ```
 {